• “the stand out criminal barrister of his generation, particularly in corporate and white-collar crime” Legal 500 2025

 Regulation of the legal profession

 Tom acts in proceedings before the Solicitors’ Disciplinary Tribunal.
-He recently represented a former Senior Partner of a large firm of solicitors in proceedings alleging dishonesty in relation to a multi-million pound costs claim.
-The Tribunal found the allegations of dishonesty unproven, and the sanction of striking-off was avoided.
+He recently represented a former Senior Partner of a large firm of solicitors in proceedings alleging dishonesty in relation to a multi-million pound costs claim, and a senior solicitor suspected to have acted where a conflict of interest had arisen.
+Tom also recently acted for a solicitor in Divisional Court proceedings under the Hamid jurisdiction, successfully avoiding a referral to the SRA.

 Police Discipline